 Let us know in the comments below.

 If you’re trying to figure out what distributor to go with, don’t be paralyzed by the various options available.
 As I always tell my musicpreneur friends, it’s about acting and course-correcting as you go, not the other way around.
 Steering is unnecessary when there is no movement.
-So even weak action is better than no action at all.
+So even weak action is better than no action at all, because if you’re moving, you can begin steering.

 Also, I’m pretty certain you can change distributors at any time (unless there’s something in the terms of service stating otherwise).
 So, feel free to experiment as you see fit.